Special Education & Rehabilitation

 About the Program

 The Departments of Special Education and Rehabilitation at East Stroudsburg University offer a variety of academic programs at the undergraduate and graduate level that enable students to work with individuals with exceptionalities in classroom, home and/or community settings.
 Students have the opportunity to pursue teacher certification options across various age groups.
 In addition, for those students who do not want to pursue teacher certification, opportunities are available to work with children, youth and adults with exceptionalities without certification.

-Students entering the field of Special Education have the opportunity to earn Instructional I certification in the PK-8 grade range along with certification in either Early Childhood Education (PK-4) or Middle level (4-8).
+Students entering the field of Special Education have the opportunity to earn Instructional I certification in the PreK-12 grade range along with certification in either Early Childhood Education (PreK-4) or Middle level (4-8).
 Students who want to become certified at the Secondary level in Special Education may work towards certification in a secondary content area including (Mathematics, English, Science and Social Studies, History, Foreign Languages, Physics, Biology, Chemistry) along with Special Education certification in the 7-12 grade range.

 Undergraduate students who want to work with children, youth, and adults with exceptionalities without teacher certification have the option of earning a Bachelor’s Degree in Rehabilitative and Human Services leading to career opportunities that may allow one to work as an employment specialist, case worker, community residence supervisor or rehabilitative specialist.

 Graduate Programs and Studies

-At the graduate level, students with Instructional I or II teacher certification in Early Childhood or Middle Level may pursue Special Education certification in Prek-8.
+At the graduate level, students with Instructional I or II teacher certification in Early Childhood or Middle Level may pursue Special Education certification in PreK-12.
 Students with Instructional I or II teacher certification in Secondary education have the opportunity to complete Special Education certification in the 7-12 area.
 Students may also work towards a Masters of Special Education with an Applied Behavior Analysis concentration.

 Special Education Leadership